koszeggy/KGySoft.Drawing/Specific/GdiPlus/KGySoft.Drawing/.nuspec/readme.md

 KGy SOFT Drawing Libraries offer advanced features for `System.Drawing` types such as `Bitmap`, `Metafile`, `Image`, `Icon`, `Graphics`.

-> ⚠️ _Warning_: Version 7.0.0 introduces several breaking changes.
+> ⚠️ _Warning_: Version 7.0.0 introduced several breaking changes.
 Most importantly, the technology-agnostic and platform independent APIs have been extracted into a separated package: [KGySoft.Drawing.Core](https://www.nuget.org/packages/KGySoft.Drawing.Core/).

 > 📝 _Note_: In .NET 7 and above this package can be used on Windows only.
 When targeting earlier versions, Unix/Linux based systems are also supported (if the libgdiplus library is installed).